top1944/duckuments/docs/atoms_20_setup_and_demo/17_setup/0_0_duckiebot_parts.md

 - Substitutions are OK for the mechanical components, and not OK for all the electronics, unless you are OK in writing some software.
 - Buying the parts for more than one Duckiebot makes each one cheaper than buying only one.

 <div class='requirements' markdown="1">

-Resources necessaries:

-- Cost: USD 193.50 + Shipping Fees (configuration `D17-0`)
+Requires: Cost: USD 193.50 + Shipping Fees (configuration `D17-0`)
-- Time: 15 days (average shipping for cheapest choice of components)
+Requires: Time: 15 days (average shipping for cheapest choice of components)

 Results: